-Have you ever looked up at the night sky, seen a brilliant full moon, and thought, “I need to capture this moment”?
-You eagerly grab your iPhone, snap a photo, and… end up with a blurry white dot that looks nothing like the awe-inspiring scene before you.
-It’s frustrating but completely fixable.
+Have you ever looked up at the night sky, seen a bright full moon, and thought, “I have to capture this”?
+You grab your iPhone, take a photo, and end up with… a blurry white dot.
+No craters, no texture, nothing that made the moment special.
+Disappointing?
+Absolutely.
+Irreparable?
+Not at all.

 Can you really take good pictures of the moon with an iPhone?